FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Set the available shipping methods for each product/entity
 - Take the available shipping methods for each product/entity into consideration in the cart
 - Add the seller order history page (Mes ventes) (getSellerOrders)
 - Add pagination to the orders' page